One Day in Brussels: An Expert’s Guide to Brussels in a Day

 But, when in Brussels it doesn’t hurt in indulge a little.

 There are however many other ways to counterbalance all that chocolate.
-While you probably won’t be seeking a place to move or get pampered with only a day in Brussels, here are some options if you end up extending your trip.
+While you probably won’t be seeking a place to move or get pampered with only a day in Brussels, here are some options if you end up extending your trip or deciding you want to have a spa day in Brussels.

 The Best Wellness Spots in Brussels